 COVID-19 vaccination is required for all students in the Nursing, Respiratory Care, and Radiological Technology programs.
-Proof of COVID-19 vaccination must be uploaded to CastleBranch and the college-wide Medicat Compliance Services site.
-Hospitals have standards for vaccination exemption and testing that are more stringent than College-wide processes; therefore, any pre-approved exemptions from the vaccine requirement must follow the College and the clinical site-specific procedures for showing proof of testing.
+Proof of COVID-19 vaccination and vaccine booster must be uploaded to CastleBranch.
+Hospitals have standards for vaccination exemption and testing that are more stringent than College-wide processes; therefore, any preapproved exemptions from the vaccine requirement must follow the College and the clinical site-specific procedures for showing proof of testing.